Leavine Family Racing: Car No. 95 history

 In October 2013, Leavine Family Racing announced that they would be adding a Nationwide Series team to the team's operations, with the No. 95 Ford Mustang being driven by Reed Sorenson in selected races late in the 2013 season, with a full-time driver for the 2014 season to be announced.
-However, the team has since withdrawn from the Nationwide series after 2013.
+However, plans for 2014 never came to fruition.